DMells/bert_keras_multiclass_5labels/README.md

 # bert_keras_multiclass_5labels
-A simple multiclass text classification model I have built from scratch using tensorflow/keras, and using transfer learning to make use of Google BERT.
+A multiclass text classification model I have built from scratch using tensorflow/keras, and using transfer learning to make use of Google BERT.

 The model trains well with a prediction accuracy of 87%.